Premier League: Why this season is the most open in history

 - Get Sky Sports PL & Football for £18 a month

-Tottenham, Liverpool, Leicester, Southampton, Everton and Arsenal have all been top this season but it's Spurs who are currently at the summit on goal difference ahead of Liverpool.
+Tottenham, Liverpool, Leicester, Southampton, Everton, Chelsea and Arsenal have all been top this season but it's Spurs who are currently at the summit on goal difference ahead of Liverpool.

 Jose Mourinho's side have 25 points from their first dozen matches.